TheWorldOfPC/Windows11-Debloat-Privacy-Guide/README.md

 ## For Build 22000.176 and older

-Now since you have removed all the bloatware, and have done basic tweaking now it's time to strip windows 11 to barebone <br>
-If you are not a big fan of the new Windows UI (like me) then this part is for you <br>

-We'll start from removing the new start menu / taskbar <br>

 To remove the new taskbar you need to dualboot to any other OS or use Linux Live (any distro) <br>
 Now use NTFS Access and gain ownership of C:\Windows\SystemApps\